FastSurfer-CC: A robust, accurate, and comprehensive framework for corpus callosum morphometry

-Nonetheless, our analysis shows that extreme errors occur regularly in competing methods -- sometimes even for both challenging and randomly selected cases.
-While large errors can often be caught in quality control, more subtle errors may be missed and can bias down-stream analysis in populations.
-Therefore, we highlight that FastSurfer-CC's accuracy remains high across the board when moving from randomly selected to challenging cases while at the same time outperforming specialized methods in good conditions.
-This superior accuracy and robustness leads to increased sensitivity as demonstrated in a cohort of Huntington's disease patients and controls.
-In addition to the generally higher significance of our findings, we observe that the theoretical improvements to the sub-segmentation method translate to higher sensitivity in this analysis and also validate the newly introduced summary measures like corrected CC volume, CC perimeter, and CC length measured by the intercallosal line.
-Nonetheless, the proposed analysis of thickness estimates has higher statistical power than area-based analysis -- even when adjusting for multiple comparisons.
+Nonetheless, our analysis shows that competing methods regularly exhibit extreme errors -- both for challenging and randomly selected cases.
+While large errors can often be caught in quality control, more subtle errors may be missed and can bias down-stream analysis.
+Therefore, we highlight that FastSurfer-CC's accuracy remains high across the board when moving from randomly selected to challenging cases while at the same time outperforming specialized methods in good conditions.\R{R:limitations} \defquotedtext{Q:limitations}{One limitation of the reference-based method comparisons (segmentation and localization accuracy) is the potential for rater bias.
+Because some raters annotated cases across the training, validation, and test sets, the model may have learned rater-specific annotation preferences, potentially resulting in overly optimistic performance estimates.
+However, given the relatively simple task of segmenting the corpus callosum, which typically has a clearly defined boundary, the impact of this bias is expected to be small.}